-Doctor's Notes on Tetanus
+Doctor's Notes on Tetanus (Lockjaw)

 Tetanus is an infectious disease caused by contamination of wounds with the Clostridium tetani bacterial spores that live in the soil, dust, and animal waste.
 The bacteria can enter the body through puncture wounds, such as those caused by rusty nails, splinters, and insect bites.
 Any break in the skin, burns, and IV drug access sites are also potential entryways for the bacteria.